 Under MEES a landlord cannot renew or grant a new tenancy of longer than 6 months if their property has an Energy Performance Certificate (EPC) rating of ‘F’ or lower.

 The Government’s impact assessment for the regulations suggests there are 1.2 million commercial private leases in the UK.
-The compliance status for every one of these leases will need to be assessed and confirmed to future proof landlords and tenants from the regulations enforced in 2018 and 2023.
+The compliance status for every one of these will need to be confirmed to future proof landlords and tenants from the regulations enforced in 2018 and 2023.

 From April 2018 legislative changes in the Energy Act 2011 bring MEES into effect.
 The changes to the Act will make it unlawful for commercial landlords to let/sublet properties in England & Wales with the two lowest EPC ratings of F and G, subject to certain exemptions.

-If you are managing or letting a private property with an F or G EPC rating then you will need to take action to raise the energy efficiency of the property before granting a new lease.
+If you are managing or letting a private property with an EPC rating of F or G you will need to take action to raise the energy efficiency of the property before granting a new lease.

 HOW WE CAN HELP YOU